Myo-Hset/30-Day-MyDFIR-Microsoft-Challenge/README.md

 ## Attack Simulation

 On Thursday morning, Bob and Jenny received an email from an unknown user named EndyGanny.
 Bob suspected it was a phishing email and reported it as phishing in Outlook.
 Unfortunately, Jenny clicked the link and entered her username and password.
 When nothing happened afterward, she realized it might be a phishing attempt and contacted the SOC team.

+On Thursday morning, the SOC team received an Impossible Travel sign‑in alert and a Multi‑Stage Incident alert in Microsoft XDR.
+SOC team member June began investigating the alerts.